Join the Mailing List

 Welcome – I’m so glad you’ve landed here.

 Things have been a little quieter in the workshop lately—not quite the steady rhythm of the past 30 years!
-That’s because I’m deep in the final stages of writing a book for those who want to teach woodworking, run their own workshops, or set up a community shed.
-It’s a big-hearted project, and it’s taken centre stage for now.
+That’s because I have been deep in the final stages of writing a book for those who want to teach woodworking, run their own workshops, or set up a community shed.
+It’s a big-hearted project, and it had taken centre stage.
+But now it is launched,, published and out in the world.

-So while my in-person workshops haven’t been as consistent, do stay tuned via my newsletter.
+So now my in-person workshops are back!
+May/June workshops are almost filled.
+If you subscribe to my (infrequent) newsletters (meaning you won’t get barraged every day or even every week) you can check out any new dates.
 Subscribers always get the dates first—before anything appears on social media.
 I’d love to ‘meet’ you there.

-Always check my ‘Book a course” page just in case Ive opened up a couple of workshops (which I do from time to time)
+And if you have just landed here, check my “Workshops” page just in case Ive opened up a couple of workshops (which I do from time to time)

 In the meantime, if you’re dipping a toe into woodworking, or just want a gentle and practical way in, you might enjoy my first book: